ariebovenberg/snug/docs/advanced.rst

 Pagination
 ----------

-Often in web APIs results are obtained through pagination.
+Often in web APIs, results are obtained through pagination.
 We can define queries in such a way that page content can be iterated over with ease.